 - The perfect tank temperature should be between 24°C to 28°C (75F to 82.5F).

-- They prefer hanging around substrate and rockwork, so their tank level will be low for them.
+- They prefer hanging around substrate and rockwork, hiding and burrowing themselves in substrate for protection, so their tank level will be low for them.

 - Hiding places are certainly required for this fish.